-Dioxin activity was measured in all samples using the DR CALUX test.
+Dioxin activity was measured in all samples from the first stage using the DR CALUX test.
 In contrast to the TEQ, this provides information on how (much) substances with this activity in the samples affect mammalian cells, whereas the TEQ only provides information on the concentration of each congener (converted to the most toxic) without any conceivable effect.
 Ideally, it would be useful to have both values available.

-Levels for DDT, some PAHs, arsenic, and mercury in this sample indicate the need for decontamination of area, based on indicative levels set by the Czech Ministry of Environment (MŽP ČR 2014).
-Levels of DDT, PAHs and hydrocarbons $C{10} - C{40}$ in sediment sample from Dnipro River in Zaporizhzhia also represent a major health concern among observed contamination in evaluated 7 samples.
+Levels for DDT, some PAHs, arsenic, chromium, and mercury in samples indicate the need for decontamination of area, based on indicative levels set by the Czech Ministry of Environment (MŽP ČR 2014).
+Levels of DDT, PAHs, 7 PCBs and hydrocarbons $C{10} - C{40}$ in sediment sample from Dnipro River in Zaporizhzhia also represent a major health concern among observed contamination in evaluated samples.